karolkulesza/craftar-example-ios-image-recognition/README.md

 #### Step-by-step guide
 1. Download the [CraftAR iOS Image Recognition SDK](http://catchoom.com/product/craftar/augmented-reality-and-image-recognition-sdk/#download-mobile-sdk).
 2. Unzip the package
-3. Drag the following files into the project:
+3. Drag the following files into the ExternalFrameworks directory of the project folder using Finder:
  * CraftARSDK.framework
  * Pods.framework